bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 Please refer to the [elements' documentation](/elements/dialogs-modals.html) for more information about their specific APIs.

 ## Custom events
-Bosonic elements emit various custom [events](https://developer.mozilla.org/en-US/docs/Web/API/Event) during their lifecycle.
+Bosonic elements emit various [custom events](https://developer.mozilla.org/en-US/docs/Web/API/Event) during their lifecycle.
 For instance, `b-collapsible` emits a `b-collapsible-show` event when it is about to be shown, event that you can listen too and even cancel:
 ``` js
 var collapsible = document.querySelector('b-collapsible');
 collapsible.addEventListener('b-collapsible-show', function(event) {
     event.preventDefault();
 });
 ```
-Again, please refer to the elements documentation for more information about the events they emit.
+Again, please refer to the elements documentation for more information about the events they publish.

 ## WebComponentsReady event
 The [Custom Elements](http://webcomponents.org/polyfills/custom-elements/) polyfill handles element upgrades asynchronously.
 When the browser parses your page's markup, it doesn't recognize custom elements at first, they're therefore interpreted as `HTMLUnknownElement`.
 When `DOMContentsLoaded` is fired, the polyfill will take a look at each of the unknown elements in the page, see if they have been registered as custom elements, and then upgrade them to custom elements with APIs.
 Consequently, custom elements API are not available until after they have been upgraded.
 That's why you need to listen to the `WebComponentsReady` event (that will be fired by the polyfill) before trying to use their APIs.